Schlaefer/Saito/docs/install.md

 # You need #

-- Webserver (tested with Apache and nginx)
+- Web server (tested with Apache and nginx)
 - MySQL 5+
-- PHP 5.2+
-    - If you're running your own server: in php.ini activate PHP-shortags
+- PHP 5.2+ (if you're running your own server: in php.ini activate PHP-shortags)

 # If you are stuck #